 Preventing Homelessness by All Means Possible

-Our new Outpatient Counseling Center seeks to provide quality outpatient care to individuals struggling with substance abuse and substance dependence.
-Women and men will have access to a professional, caring staff and will receive treatment in a safe, sober, and therapeutic environment.
+The Mission's Outpatient Counseling Center seeks to provide quality outpatient care to individuals struggling with substance abuse and substance dependence.
+Women and men have access to a professional, caring staff and will receive treatment in a safe, sober, and therapeutic environment.
 The center will provide clinical and support services to individuals to help address the wide variety of issues arising from substance abuse and substance dependence, including:

 - Case management to address vocational, financial, medical, mental health, educational, rehabilitative, and housing needs

 - Referral to other services dependent on level of care needed (i.e. inpatient treatment, vocational training)

 - Patient education related to sobriety, medical and mental health

 - Patient education related to transmission of infectious diseases (i.e. TB, HIV/AIDS, Hepatitis, STDs)

 In 2010, the Mission launched the Rebuilding Homes program, designed to prevent homelessness by reaching out into greater Boston communities to help with home rebuilding projects for low income, elderly, and disabled residents.
 Mission program members join with community volunteers to provide 100% of the labor for home improvement projects which commonly include: installing ramps and rails, assistive fixtures, assistive devices, removal/demolition of unsafe structures, fixing walls, ceilings, floors, doors, and windows, cleaning, painting, and other general tasks.
 Materials and tools are provided from recipients, or the Mission.